iscas-MMSketch/SketchVideo/README.md

 # SketchVideo
 Dataset for fine-grained scene-level SBVR.
+Welcome to visit our [project page](https://iscas-mmsketch.github.io/FG-SL-SBVR/).
 Please refer to our paper for more information: ["Fine-grained video retrieval with scene sketches"](https://ieeexplore.ieee.org/document/10136606).

 ### Dataset Summary